Delta-Kronecker/Tor-Bridges-Tester/README.md

-## 🛠 How It Works

-1. **Fetch:** Retrieves the latest bridge lists from verified GitHub repositories.
-2. **Socket Testing:** Performs a multi-threaded connection test (Socket Check) on every single bridge to verify port availability.
-3. **Filtering:** Automatically removes dead, slow, or offline bridges.
-4. **Deployment:** Updates the `.txt` files in this repository and pushes the consolidated ZIP file to Telegram.

-## ⚙️ Technical Features

-- **Multi-threading:** Tests up to 100 bridges simultaneously for maximum efficiency.
-- **GitHub Actions:** Fully automated workflow—no personal server required.
-- **Detailed Reporting:** Generates a real-time health rate report for each bridge type.
-- **Vanilla Support:** Specifically optimized to handle raw IP:Port Vanilla bridges.

----

-## ⚠️ Disclaimer
+## 🔥 Disclaimer
-This project is for educational purposes and to facilitate free access to information.
-Users are responsible for their own actions and compliance with local regulations.
+This project is for educational purposes and Users are responsible for their own actions and compliance with local regulations.

+## 🔥 Support This Project

+If you find this project useful, please consider supporting it:

+⭐ **Star the repository on GitHub:**

+⭐ **Add star reaction to posts in Telegram channel:**

+Your support helps maintain and improve this service for everyone!

 ---
 **Maintained by Delta Kronecker**